Worst-Case Analysis for a Leader-follower Partially Observable Stochastic Game: Conclusions

 \section{Conclusions}

-In this paper, we performed the worst-case analysis for a partially observable stochastic game with two non-cooperative agents, a leader and a follower.
-This research provided a modelling framework and a solution procedure for analyzing the baseline performance for a leader concerned with a worst-case scenario affected by another agent's actions, where the state of the system cannot be precisely observed by each agent, and where the reward structure and the rationality of the follower are unknown.
-We analyzed the structural properties of the optimal value function of the leader $v_t$ and showed that this problem formulation cannot be transformed into a standard POMDP.
-Thus, we proposed a solution procedure to determine a lower bound of $v_t$ in the finite horizon.
-We further analyzed the quality of the lower bound and showed that the proposed procedure converges in the infinite horizon.
-The solution procedure was illustrated by a liquid egg production example in a security context.
+This paper introduced a worst-case analysis to a general-sum partially observable stochastic game with two non-cooperative agents, a leader and a follower, where the leader has little knowledge of the follower.
+A general-sum partially observable stochastic game can be transformed to a simpler single-agent problem under the worst-case scenario; however, it cannot be transformed to a standard POMDP.
+While the worst-case modeling can be viewed as a POMDP with imprecise parameters, there is no as yet established algorithms for these problems in the literature.
+In order to determine a baseline performance for the leader, we showed the optimal value function of the leader can be non-convex and developed a recursive algorithm to construct a lower bound of the leader's value function in the finite horizon and its associated policy.
+We further analyzed the quality of the lower bound and showed that the proposed procedure can be used to approximately evaluate the leader's performance in the infinite horizon case.
+The use of the model and the solution procedure was illustrated by a liquid egg production example in a security context.

 The lower bound was constructed by the sets $\tilde{\Gamma}_{t}(s^L) \subset \Gamma_{t}(s^L), \forall s^L \in S^L$.
 Future research should further improve the lower bound by efficiently searching $\gamma \notin \Gamma_{t}(s^L)$.
-It is also interesting to explore the feasibility of extending the existing exact and approximation algorithms for POMDPs to the proposed problem.
-The developed worst-case analysis provided a benchmark result for a multi-agent partially observable stochastic environment.
-Thus, the follow-up research may include investigating the value of improved understanding of the adversarial behaviors in non-cooperative partially observable stochastic games by comparing with the benchmark results.
+Another research direction would be a detailed discussion for the infinite planning horizon problem.
+Moreover, the developed analysis provided a benchmark result for an agent in a dynamic, multi-agent partially observable stochastic environment.
+Thus, the follow-up research may include investigating the value of improved understanding of the adversarial behaviors by comparing with these benchmark results.